 How to use Setolac-P Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-Setolac-P Tablet should be taken with or after food.
+Setolac-P Tablet may be taken with or without food.

 How Setolac-P Tablet works